anhkhoa1597/nodejs-backend-template/README.md

 ## 🙌 Credits

 Template by Khoa Dang Anh.
-Inspired by clean backend architectures.
+Built with care for real-world scalable backend development.